AllenInstitute/bmtk/docs/autodocs/source/filternet.rst

 * normalize: Allow the option to normalize the input movie to have contrast values between [-1.0, +1.0].
   * If set to true then FilterNet will attempt to infer the current range of the original movie from the data (most movies use contrast between [0, 255] or [0.0, 1.0].
   * If the original movie has a unique range, users can specify the min/max contrast for the original movie ```"normalize": [0.0, 100.0]```
+* y_dir: Direction of the y-axis in the movie.
+Options are "up" or "down" (default: "down").
+* flip_y: Flip the y-axis of the movie (default: false).

 Grating
 +++++++